poppy-project/poppy-docs/en/from-simulation-to-real-robot/using-jupyter.md

 The main drawback of this client/server way of working is that your locally installed software versions may differ from the one installed on the robot.

 The Python installed on the robot is Python 2.7 and comes with most of the scientific main libraries (numpy, scipy, matplotlib, opencv).
-An exhaustive list of the installed Python packages will be available soon (TODO!).
+An exhaustive list of the installed Python packages will be available soon <!-- (TODO!)-->.
 At the moment, the easier way to get it is to used a *terminal notebook* which can be directly run from the Jupyter interface.

 ![Open a terminal](../img/jupyter/open-terminal.jpg)